Man up. Grow a pair. You run like a girl. Don’t be a wuss.

 The study’s most novel insights have to do with which masculine ideals seemed to hurt the most.
 Only three of the 11 dimensions seem substantially, negatively related to mental health: “self-reliance,” “playboy,” and “power over women.”
 The first may cut the man off from social connection.
 The next two are associated with hostility toward women—as well as, in the case of the “playboy” dimension, hostility to gay men.
 They write:

-The robust and unfavorable association between conformity to these two norms and mental health-related outcomes underscores the idea that sexism is not merely a social justice, but also has deleterious mental health-related consequences for those who embrace such attitudes.
+The robust and unfavorable association between conformity to these two norms and mental health-related outcomes underscores the idea that sexism is not merely a social injustice, but also has deleterious mental health-related consequences for those who embrace such attitudes.

 But the news isn’t all bad.
 On average, “primacy of work” isn’t associated with any mental health outcome at all, positive or negative, which, suggest the authors, might speak to the complexity of work: Some days it makes us feel good and sometimes it just seems meaningless.
 In any event, men across the social spectrum appear to take paying work for granted, as a fixed and non-negotiable part of their lives.